 - Who is this class for?
 The concepts explored in this course will form a valuable foundation for students pursuing careers in many fields, including investment banking, financial services, private equity, consulting, accounting, and law.

 Additional Information Provided by Faculty: ES 414 will provide you with first-hand entrepreneurial experience within a structured, supportive context.
-You will have the opportunity to draw upon and apply the knowledge you have gained in previous classes.
-You will also learn – and put into practice – valuable new tools and techniques that can help you to successfully identify, assess, and pursue attractive business opportunities.
+You will have the opportunity to draw upon and apply knowledge you have gained in previous classes.
+You will also learn – and put into practice – new tools and techniques that can help you to successfully identify, assess, and pursue attractive business opportunities.